MKB-Datalab/mkbdatalab_knowledge_repository_projects/README.md

 <img src="https://github.com/MKB-Datalab/retrieving-data-with-apis/blob/master/images/API_cover_Matthew_Henry_Burst.JPG" height="200"/>

-* Brief description and/or bullet list with main points

 In this tutorial we give an overview of how to use APIs (Application Programming Interfaces) to retrieve data.
 Via API one is able to retrieve real time data as well as historical data.
 An example of interesting business application involves combining real time data together with historical data to predict  demand of products.